zwo/MGBox/README.markdown

-# NOTICE: MGBox has been superceded by MGBox2
+# NOTICE: MGBox has been superseded by MGBox2

 https://github.com/sobri909/MGBox2